smtran8/bank_analytics/README.md

 # Overview
 This is an end-to-end Data Analysis Project I did in Winter 2025.
 This project analyzes banking transaction data using **MySQL** to uncover transaction trends, customer behavior, and potential fraud signals.
-The analysis is designed to be a suitable for report and extensible to Power BI and Python (Later Update).
+The analysis is designed to be a suitable for report and extensible to Python.

 # Dataset
 - A Kaggle Dataset for practice with SQL: **Bank Transaction Dataset for Fraud Detection**.
 Source: https://www.kaggle.com/datasets/valakhorasani/bank-transaction-dataset-for-fraud-detection